 Statement of Concern

-We require companies to notify all potentially affected persons and communities, including landowners and Indigenous peoples, that an application has been filed with the CER.
-The notice should indicate that people can raise any project-related concerns with us.
+We require companies to notify everyone that may be impacted, including landowners and Indigenous Peoples, that an application has been filed with the CER.
+The notice must indicate that people can raise any project-related concerns with us.

-Canadians, including landowners and Indigenous peoples, who have specific concerns about a company’s proposed energy project, can submit a statement of concern within 21 days of the application being filed with the CER.
+Anyone that has specific concerns about a company’s proposed project can submit a statement of concern within 21 days of the application being filed with the CER.

 Important – Before you submit